Janggeum: Mention in other medical annals

 Janggeum was also mentioned in a book title "Yi dynasty Medical Officer's Journal".
-The following was a text regarding Jang-geum's origins and achievements, as recorded in the medical journal.
+The following was a text regarding Janggeum's origins and achievements, as recorded in the medical journal.

 "Medical Lady Janggeum, whose origins cannot be traced, received the right to be called "Dae Janggeum" under an edict issued by the 11th King of Korea, Jungjong, in the 18th year of his reign [1524–1525].
 At that time, there was no precedent of a Medical Lady treating a King, but the King trusted in Janggeum's method of treating illness with food.
-Jang-geum, with the granting of the right to use "Dae" in her name, is certainly an epic lady whose name will be recorded in the history books."
+Janggeum, with the granting of the right to use "Dae" in her name, is certainly an epic lady whose name will be recorded in the history books."